Plano East Senior High School: IB program

 The IB Diploma Program also requires students to take Theory of Knowledge (TOK) starting in their junior year, participate in Creativity, Action, Service (CAS), an extra-curricular program, and write an extended essay of 4,000 words in their senior year.
 IB Students have the choice of taking certain AP courses instead of IB courses.

 JROTC program

 Plano East Senior High has a JROTC program that currently holds the Honor Unit with Distinction (HUD).
 It has held the HUD for more than 17 years, and as of 2016, the battalion ranks 1st in the state of Texas.
-The various extracurricular teams consist of the Rifle Team, Cybersecurity Team, Armed Drill Team, Color Guard, Leadership team, Academic team, and PT (Physical Training) Team.
+The various extracurricular teams consist of the Robotics and Drone Team, Cybersecurity Team, Armed Drill Team, Unarmed Drill Team, Color Guard, Leadership team, Academic team, PT (Physical Training) Team, and Raider Team.

 Health Sciences program

 The Plano ISD Health Sciences Academy is a health and science program offered at Plano East Senior High School for grades 11 and 12 at Building 4 (B4) for students interested in pursuing a job in the medical field.
 Students from the Williams High School Health Sciences Academy come to Plano East for the second half.
 With a partnership with Collin College, students gain many opportunities: college credits, workforce certifications, working with real medical equipment and communicating with the local medical professionals (through field trips and clinical placements in skill-based classes).

 Plano ISD Career and Technical Education offer additional medical courses in Plano ISD Health Sciences Academy than any other school.
 Extensions of the following classes that are taught at the Health Sciences Academy include: